Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.19 fixed problems in error handling, addressed double page load when navigating from inside the help iframe.
+* 1.0.18 through 1.0.16 - fixes for deployment
+* 1.0.15 improved documentation
 * 1.0.15 improved documentation
 * 1.0.14 added support for github webhook notification to drive the refresh.
 * 1.0.13 added support for multiple, added nodegit to packages.